Shoeb-K/serverless-multirole-backend/README.md

 ## 🧠 Design Decisions

+- **Used SQS for decoupling and scalability:** Offloads background processing (like notifications) from the core API latency path.
-- Serverless architecture to reduce infrastructure overhead
+- **Serverless architecture to reduce operational overhead:** Eliminates server patching and scales infinitely on demand.
-- SQS used to decouple services and handle async workflows
-- DynamoDB chosen for scalability and low latency
+- **DynamoDB for high scalability and low latency:** Provides single-digit millisecond performance for user state and fast querying.
+- **Infrastructure as Code (AWS CDK over SAM/YAML):** Allows defining cloud resources using familiar Python object-oriented paradigms, making the infrastructure highly modular and reusable.

 ---

-## ⚠️ Reliability & Failure Handling
+## ⚠️ Error Handling

-- SQS ensures message durability
-- Failed messages can be retried
-- Logs captured for debugging
-- System designed to handle async failures gracefully
+- **Input validation in APIs:** Bad requests are rejected before complex processing.
+- **Retry logic for SQS processing:** Built-in safeguards for failed asynchronous events.
+- **Graceful failure handling in Lambda:** Standardized JSON error response schemas utilizing a core `responses.py` utility.

 ---